suanthuy/learning-note/English/TOEIC Speaking/Thay Long Toeic Speaking/Mock test 1.md

 ![](./Images/mock-test-1-11.png)

 ![](./Images/mock-test-1-12.png)

-Well the bot meeting will be had on March 19th and you should go to conference rooms A and B question 9 is there lunch time begin preparing now
+Well the bot meeting will be had on March 19th and you should go to conference rooms A and B question 9 is there lunch time begin preparing now.

 ![](./Images/mock-test-1-13.png)

+You will have lunch in the cafeteria at noon you should put your name down on the board in front of the cafeteria before 10 am.

 ![](./Images/mock-test-1-14.png)